Electronics terminologies for beginners(Basic terms, 2024)

 These components are opposite to through-hole devices.
 These devices have no long terminals and mount them on PCBs.
 That is why these components are called surface mount devices.

-In this article, I try to give short definitions of all the basic electronics terminologies that we use frequently.
+So, in this article, I try to give short definitions of all the basic electronic terminologies that we use frequently.

-I pick some key terms which I personally think beginners must know before they go any further in learning electronics.
+I picked some key terms that I personally think beginners must know before they go any further in learning electronics.

 Thank you and have a good life